Informal Sector Challenges

 Low Intra-African Trade

-Limited cross-border trade opportunities restrict the growth potential of Africa’s informal businesses as they often face barriers such as complex regulations, high transportation costs and inadequate infrastructure.
+Limited cross-border trade slows the growth of Africa’s informal businesses due to poor infrastructure, complex regulations, high transport costs, and challenges with cross-border payments.

 Lack of Platforms That Meet Africa's unique Shopping Needs